My Creative Path in the fashion industry

 After the official photographs and wedding party at Claridge’s in London, the Duke, and Duchess of York Prince Andrew and Sarah set off for their honeymoon in The Azores.

-I loved making the royal wedding dresses, I had a wonderful lifetime experience being a part of a team that created the Duchess of York Sarah Ferguson’s two stunning wedding dresses, the four bridesmaids dresses and attending the royal wedding at Westminster Abbey for such a historic event.
-My mum was so proud of my achievements in such a short space of time since graduating from fashion college, all my hard work had paid off.
+To sum it all up I can safely say we loved making the royal wedding dresses, it’s not often one gets an opportunity for your hard work to be appreciated by a worldwide audience.
+I had a wonderful lifetime experience being a part of a team that created the Duchess of York Sarah Ferguson’s two stunning wedding dresses, the four bridesmaids dresses and attending the royal wedding at Westminster Abbey for such a historic event.
+Mum said she was so proud of my achievements in such a short space of time and yes all my hard work had paid off.
 It’s definitely something to show to my children and grandchildren.

-My team and I have combined our passion and expertise and created 1st Class Patterns an online fashion training platform, where you can be anywhere in the world and in the comfort of your own environment to learn fashion design the technical process of pattern cutting, draping and sewing skills to fashion industry standards.
-Now how cool is that!
+My team and I have combined our passion and expertise and created 1st Class Patterns an online platform where we create clothing patterns for international fashion designers and teach pattern cutting and fashion draping.
+You can be anywhere in the world in the comfort of your own environment to learn fashion design the technical process of pattern cutting, draping and sewing skills to fashion industry standards.
+Now, how cool is that!!!

 Click on any one of the images below to join us as we teach you THE skills you need to totally rock your own creative project or career in the fashion industry.